tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 ## Security Requirements

 Now that we have defined functional requirements, we are going to define and describe the addition _security requirements_ that are necessary to ensure the players do not exploit singularities of the game in order to achieve behaviours that should not be achieved according to the rules.

+### Resources accounting protection

+We cannot let the players update by themselves the amount of resources as they would obviously cheat and generate for instance new cash flow so that they keep buying and making profits.
+We should have something managing the resources accounting.

 ### Judging party exclusiveness aka turn-by-turn enforcement